saxenism/defi-tits/README.md

 + Select modification traversing test cases (Huge upfront work required to identify these test cases)
 + Select higher priority test cases (Assign priority values to all your tests, then re-test all your highest priority tests)

+#### 4.4.2 Sanity Testing

++ Subset if regression testing
++ Done to ensure that the code changes that have been made are working properly or not
++ Focus of the team during sanity testing is to validate the functionality of the application and not detailed testing
++ Usually performed on builds where the production deployment is required immediately like a critical bug fix.

 ## 5. STLC (Software Testing Life Cycle)

 + Requirement Analysis (Truly truly understand what your protocol is supposed to do)